istjdev/n8n-nodes-etelecom/README.md

 - **User ID**: The ID of the Zalo user you want to send the message to
 - **Message**: Text message content

-### ETelecom Zalo OA Trigger
+### eTelecom Zalo OA Trigger

-This node creates a webhook endpoint and triggers your workflow when Zalo OA events are received through ETelecom.
+This node creates a webhook endpoint and triggers your workflow when Zalo OA events are received through eTelecom.
 To use:

-1. Add the ETelecom Zalo OA Trigger node to your workflow
+1. Add the eTelecom Zalo OA Trigger node to your workflow
 2. Select the Zalo OA account to receive events from
 3. Activate the workflow
-4. The node will automatically register the webhook URL with ETelecom for the selected Zalo OA account
+4. The node will automatically register the webhook URL with eTelecom for the selected Zalo OA account
 5. Your workflow will now be triggered whenever there's an event from the selected OA account

 ## Development